ocariot/account/README.md

 ---

 ## Set the environment variables
 Application settings are defined by environment variables..
-To configure the settings, make a copy of the `.env.example` file, naming for `.env`.
+To define the settings, make a copy of the `.env.example` file, naming for `.env`.
 After that, open and edit the settings as needed.
 The following environments variables are available:
 - `NODE_ENV` - Defines the environment in which the application runs.
 You can set:
   - `development` - execute the application in the development environment.
 In this environment, all log levels are enabled. **_it is default value_**;
   - `test` - execute the application in the test environment.
 In this environment, the database defined in `MONGODB_URI_TEST` is used and the logs are disabled for better visualization of the test output;